This post on how to treat workers well is our final “hack” of the series.

 Again, this is a good conversation to get out of the way as soon as you hire.
 Try to make it so that there’s no difference between what workers expect from you and what you’ll actually offer.
 This can reduce resentment down the line.
 The ensuing conversation might take a little negotiation, but you’ll rest easier knowing you’re on the same page.

 While the standard rewards work wonders, it’s also fun to get a little creative with treating workers well.
-Considering mailing a handwritten note as thanks for a particularly outstanding job.
+Considering mailing a handwritten note as thanks for particularly outstanding work.
 Send them a gift card to a local restaurant on their birthday.
 Creativity shows thoughtfulness, so it goes a long way.

 Do you have remote workers?
 How do you show your appreciation for them?